FAS Research Computing - Notice history

 MAINTENANCE TASKS

-Cannon cluster will be paused during this maintenance?: NO
+Cannon cluster will be paused during this maintenance?: YES

-FASSE cluster will be paused during this maintenance?: NO
+FASSE cluster will be paused during this maintenance?: YES

 • Audience: All cluster users